Tito4567/Shooter/README.md

 to compete online.
 I don't think multithreading is necessary.
 Once I have more than one player going, I will be able to see.

+11/17/18
+Uploaded files from updates that were made on
+8/25/18.
+I have a few ideas for the keyboard or controller option.